2000NewBooks/Java-to-Ruby-Translator/DevelopmentLogSloan.md

 ##4/22/2016
 Today I continued on the codecademy Ruby course, and realized we need to start working on hashes.
 This shouldnt't be too hard to implement though, as it's similar in Ruby and java, but will probably be a significant amount of work still.
-We are pretty well on our way to our deliverable, although our FileWriter writer is throwing an exception that it wasn;t before, so we need to figure out why, and fix the problem.
+We are pretty well on our way to our deliverable, although our FileWriter writer is throwing an exception that it wasn't before, so we need to figure out why, and fix the problem.
 It's kind of annoying however, cause we didn't even change anything in the method it's in.

 ##5/6/2016